MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Dataset Design

 \begin{itemize} \item Support the study of cognitive workload recognition with a focus on real-world applications using human-machine systems. \item Encourage research on improving the accuracy of cognitive workload assessment using real-world applications of multimodal fusion approaches, especially combining physiological and behavioral data. \item Offer novel opportunities for investigating how awareness of a subject's personality traits and emotion states can improve cognitive workload assessment performance. \end{itemize}

 Distinct from existing datasets related to cognitive workload, MOCAS evokes a target CWL with realistic CCTV monitoring tasks; it also includes more comprehensive multimodal data collected from both physiological and behavioral sensors, the personal backgrounds of participants (e.g., experience, preference, and personality traits), and emotion information (annotations).
 The major distinctions between existing CWL datasets and MOCAS are summarized in Table \ref{tab:T1}.
+Compared to other related datasets listed in Table \ref{tab:T1}, MOCAS stands out for its inclusion of multimodal data and features from physiological sensors and behavioral devices, including EEG, PPG, GSR, HR, ACC, and TEMP data, as well as facial video and monitor screen recordings.
+Additionally, MOCAS includes more diverse and realistic activities, which better reflect real-life scenarios.
+Furthermore, the dataset provides comprehensive annotations, such as labels for different activities, affective states, and cognitive load, that can be used to train and evaluate machine learning models for various applications, such as emotion recognition and mental workload estimation.